 - Glass Containers

-Food is the number 1 reason why Rats will enter your yard, removing the attraction of food will reduce the chances.
-It will not deter a Rat from entering your yard, but it will remove part of the attraction.
+Food is the number 1 reason rats enter your yard; removing food attraction will reduce the chances.
+It will not deter a rat from entering your yard but remove part of the attraction.

 Remove bird feeders